 In the video below, Andis Grooming Educator and professional groomer, Jessica Moore gives a closer look at grooming tools for each coat type and demonstrates how to use them!

-To purchase any of the grooming tools demonstrated in the video, head to Andis.com and use coupon code DOGPOST10 to save 10% on orders of $50+ plus Free Shipping on any order over $99!
+To purchase any of the grooming tools demonstrated in the video, head to Andis.com.

 For even more grooming tips and tricks, visit Andis Grooming College for answers to commonly asked questions, how-to videos, and step-by-step guides to grooming your dogs at home.